nickmflorin/sportbook/README.md

 This command will use [nvm] to install the correct version of [node] that is required for this project, based on the specification in the project's `.nvmrc` file.

-Finally, all that is left to do is to instruct [nvm] to use this version of [node] by executing the following command:
+Finally, all that is left to do is to instruct [nvm] to use this version of [node] by executing the following command - again, from the root of the project repository;

 ```bash
 $ nvm use